vasilakisfil/active_model_serializers/docs/howto/add_relationship_links.md

 **This is only applicable to JSONAPI adapter**

-If you have a JSONAPI-strict client that you are working with (like `ember-data`) you need to struct the links inside the relationships.
+If you have a JSONAPI-strict client that you are working with (like `ember-data`) you need to construct the links inside the relationships.
 Also the link to fetch the relationship data must be under the `related` attribute, whereas to manipulate the relationship (in case of many-to-many relationship) must be under the `self` attribute.